Haptics and Virtual Reality in Medicine

 Biography

-Dr. Cristian Luciano is a Research Assistant Professor in the Department of Bioengineering, Clinical Assistant Professor in the Department of Biomedical and Health Information Sciences, and an Adjunct Research Assistant Professor in the Departments of Medical Education and Urology at the University of Illinois at Chicago (UIC).
+Dr. Cristian Luciano is a Research Assistant Professor in the Department of Bioengineering, a Clinical Assistant Professor in the Department of Biomedical and Health Information Sciences, and an Adjunct Research Assistant Professor in the Departments of Medical Education and Urology at the University of Illinois at Chicago (UIC).
 He is the Director of the Mixed Reality Laboratory, Assistant Director of the Innovation Medicine (IMED) program, and Research and Development Associate at the Graham Clinical Performance Center in the College of Medicine at UIC.
-He received his Ph.D. degree in Industrial Engineering and Operations Research, as well as his M.S. degree in Industrial Engineering and his M.S. degree in Computer Science, from the University of Illinois at Chicago.
+He received his Ph.D. in Industrial Engineering and Operations Research, his M.S. degree in Industrial Engineering, and his M.S. degree in Computer Science from the University of Illinois at Chicago.
 He has been conducting research and development on virtual, mixed, and augmented reality in engineering, dentistry, and medicine for more than two decades.
-His areas of expertise involve 3D graphics, haptics, scientific visualization, collision detection, GPU programming, dynamics simulation, and multimodality motion tracking.
+His expertise includes 3D graphics, haptics, scientific visualization, collision detection, GPU programming, dynamics simulation, and multimodality motion tracking.

 Note: This seminar is open to everyone at Illinois Tech.
-For more information regarding this seminar, please contact Dr. Joohee Kim, 7-8649, joohee@ece.iit.edu.
+For more information, please get in touch with Dr. Joohee Kim at 312.567.8649 or joohee@ece.iit.edu.